Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

-In Equation~\ref{eq:loss_eq}, $\mathit{G_m(z)}$ is the mapping network, $\mathit{G_s(w)}$ is the synthesis network of the StyleGAN2, $\mathit{E(s)}$ is the Encoder that inverts the spectrogram $\mathit{s}$ to the $\mathcal{W}$ space.
-While training the encoder, we randomly sample a $\mathit{z}$ from the $\mathit{Z}$ space to generate the target spectrogram $\mathit{s}$ using $\mathit{G(z)}$.
-We estimate the $\mathit{w}$ for this spectrogram using the encoder $\mathit{E(s)}$.
-For the first loss term, we pass the inverted $\mathit{w}$ through the synthesis network of the generator $\mathit{G_s(w)}$ and find the mean squared error (MSE) loss between the original and reconstructed samples.
-The second term is the MSE loss between the actual and the estimated $\mathit{w}$ vector.
+In Equation~\ref{eq:loss_eq}, $G_m(.)$ is the mapping network, $G_s(.)$ is the synthesis network of the StyleGAN2, and $E(.)$ is the Encoder that inverts a spectrogram $\mathbf{S}$ into the $\mathcal{W}$ space.
+While training the encoder, we randomly sample a $\mathbf{z}$ from the $\mathcal{Z}$ space to generate the target spectrogram $\mathbf{S}$ using $G(\mathbf{z})$.
+We estimate the $\mathbf{w}$ for this spectrogram using the encoder $E(\mathbf{S})$.
+For the first loss term, we pass the inverted $\mathbf{w}$ through the synthesis network of the generator $G_s(\mathbf{w})$ and find the mean squared error (MSE) loss between the original and reconstructed samples.
+The second term is the MSE loss between the actual and the estimated $\mathbf{w}$ vector.

-The loss function of the original Encoder algorithm~\cite{chai2021latent} additionally used a perceptual similarity loss term called LPIPS~\cite{zhang2018unreasonable} that calculates the distance between image patches in order to preserve the perceptual similarity of the estimated images.
-Unlike images, the spectrograms of audio textures are characterized by temporal similarity due to the parameters that remain constant over time \cite{mcdermott2011sound}.
-In our experiments, in addition to Equation~\ref{eq:loss_eq}, to preserve the temporal structure of the generated sounds, we use a Gram Matrix feature based autocorrelation loss term suggested by Antognini et al.~\cite{antognini2018synthesizing} instead of LPIPS -
+The loss function of the original Encoder algorithm~\cite{chai2021latent} additionally used a perceptual similarity loss term called LPIPS~\cite{zhang2018unreasonable} that calculates the distance between image patches to preserve the perceptual similarity of the estimated images.
+In our experiments, we evaluate the need for such perceptual loss terms for our task in comparison with our loss formulation in Equation~\ref{eq:loss_eq}.

-In Equation~\ref{eq:autocorr_form}, $\mathnormal{F_{\mu}^k}$ is the $k$th feature map for filter $\mu$, $\mathcal{A_{\tau}^{\textrm{k}}}$ is the autocorrelation of the $k$th feature map, $\mathcal{F}$ represents the Fourier transform and * represents its complex conjugation.
-As shown in~\cite{antognini2018synthesizing}, such an autocorrelation loss assists in preserving the periodic structure in the resulting sounds.